Peek-A-Boo

 Efficiency

-There is demand to have a simplified user interface which helps make workflows easier while considering the reality of educators having to watch multiple kids.
+There is demand to have a simplified user interface which helps make workflows easier while considering the reality of educators having to watch multiple children.

 Digitization